 When I self-published my historical novel, Coyote Winds, I discovered there was no legal guide to help self-publishing writers deal with wide-ranging issues such as copyright, defamation, and taxes.
 Dozens of books offer advice on designing covers, editing content, and tweeting effectively, but few will tell writers how to protect their Social Security Numbers or spot a scam.
-I wrote the Self-Publisher Legal Handbook to help writers publish and promote their work while minimizing legal risks.
+In 2014, I wrote and released Self-Publisher Legal Handbook to help writers publish and promote their work while minimizing legal risks.

 My parents were artistic people; my mother an actress and my father a stage and television director.
 By temperament or choice, or perhaps both, they did not understand business or money.
 When I was young, I saw them being taken advantage of over and over again.
 I went to law school so I would have the tools to navigate the business world myself and to help creative people like my parents.

 If you watched The Guiding Light, then you may remember my mother.
 Margaret Gwenver.
 She played Doctor Sedwick.
 (Yes, they used her married name.)

 My father John Sedwick started his career as a stage director, then began working in early television in the 1950’s.
 Among the shows he directed were Dark Shadows, The Edge of Night and Santa Barbara.

 Writing and publishing a book is an investment of time, money and emotion.
 Don’t lose your copyright by signing the wrong contract, or waste money by buying into a scam, or lose sleep by getting sued for defamation.
 Self-Publisher’s Legal Handbook will help you safely navigate the legal minefield.